 With emotions, we have a much more immediate message.

 “I HATE MY CABLE” signals that competing Cable companies and streaming services should be engaging that individual.

 “I AM GOING TO GET A BIGGER PLACE” should get realtors, furnishing stores and mortgage advisors frothing at the mouth.

-So far Networked Insights (under the umbrella of audience.ai) has been able to match emotions to a wide range of intents.
+So far audience.ai has been able to match emotions to a wide range of intents.
 Once a need is identified the data science team will produce customized segments, and upload them to the DMP or DSP of your choice for easy activation.